 Public conversation, Friday, February 28, at 7:30 p.m., YDS Common Room

 Prophetic Leadership Through Pastoral Engagement

-Bishop Karen Oliveto, United Methodist Bishop of Colorado and Wyoming—the only openly LGBT bishop in the United Methodist Church–will lead this conversation about the requirements of prophetic leadership, the possibilities for personal and communal transformation, and the call to challenge unjust powers and principalities.
-Prophetic leadership, she says, requires a pastoral heart that engages the forces that keep people enslaved and eases the suffering of those impacted by injustice.
-This seminar will assist students as they explore their prophetic voice and pastoral heart.
+Bishop Karen Oliveto, United Methodist Bishop of Colorado and Wyoming—the only openly LGBT bishop in the United Methodist Church–lead this conversation about the requirements of prophetic leadership, the possibilities for personal and communal transformation, and the call to challenge unjust powers and principalities.
+Prophetic leadership, she said, requires a pastoral heart that engages the forces that keep people enslaved and eases the suffering of those impacted by injustice.
+This seminar assisted students as they explored their prophetic voice and pastoral heart.

 Public conversation, Friday, Sept.
 13 at 7:30 p.m., YDS Common Room